Buda9/edwiser-bridge-link-trigger-wordpress/README.md

 1. **Automatic User Registration:** When a new user registers on WordPress, the plugin automatically checks if a user with the same credentials exists in the Moodle system.
 If not, it creates a new user in Moodle.

-2. **Automatic Moodle Login:** If the user already exists in the Moodle system, the plugin automatically logs in the user to Moodle after a successful registration on WordPress.
+2. **TODO: Automatic Moodle Login:** If the user already exists in the Moodle system, the plugin automatically logs in the user to Moodle after a successful registration on WordPress.

 3. **Webhook Support:** Implements a WordPress webhook to track registration events.
 When a user registers on WordPress, the plugin sends registration information via the webhook.